ignite/cli/docs/docs/clients/01-typescript.md

 Cosmos SDK, custom and 3rd party modules in use in your project.

-To instantiate the client you need to provide environment information (endpoints and chain prefix) and an optional wallet (implementing the CosmJS `OfflineSigner` interface).
+To instantiate the client you need to provide environment information (endpoints and chain prefix).
+For querying that's all you need:

-For example, to connect to a local chain instance running under the Ignite CLI defaults, using a CosmJS wallet:

 ```typescript title="my-frontend-app/src/main.ts"
 import { Client } from "../../ts-client";